Kinsham: Church

 The parish is now part of the benefice of Presteigne with Discoed, Kinsham, Lingen & Knill, with the Priest resident in Presteigne.

 Recreation

 The Herefordshire Trail long distance footpath crosses the River Lugg in the village and then climbs Cole's Hill.
-There is a Kart racing track just west of the village.
+There is a Kart racing track just west of the village, where the Moto3 team MLav Racing is based.